CJDalrymple/Yakka/readme.md

 ## Download

-You can download the precompiled Windows executable : 'Yakka v1.1 x64.exe' This will run on x86-64 CPU's which support the BMI2 instruction set.
+You can download the precompiled Windows executable : 'Yakka v1.2 x64.exe' This will run on x86-64 CPU's which support the BMI2 and AVX2 instruction sets.

 ## Compilation